 Venice with Kids: What to See, Eat, and Skip

-Venice might be famous for romantic gondola rides and Renaissance art, but don’t let that fool you—it can be a magical, exciting place to explore with kids!
-Between colorful boats, mysterious alleys, and endless chances to eat gelato, Venice with kids is a fun adventure—if you know what to do (and what to avoid).
+Venice might be famous for romantic gondola rides and Renaissance art, but don’t let that fool you — it can be a magical, exciting place to explore with kids!
+Between colorful boats, mysterious alleys, and endless chances to eat gelato, Venice with kids is a fun adventure — if you know what to do (and what to avoid).

-As local guides who work with families every day, here’s our honest, stress-free guide to Venice for kids: what to see, what to eat, and what to skip—plus a few secret spots only locals know.
+As local guides who work with families every day, here’s our honest, stress-free guide to Venice for kids: what to see, what to eat, and what to skip — plus a few secret spots only locals know.

 👨👩👧👦 Is Venice Good for Kids?

-Yes—but with a twist.
+Yes — but with a twist.

 💡 Tip: Venice is best for kids age 4 and up, when walking longer distances and listening to stories becomes part of the adventure.
+For parents, it helps to read our Venice 101: 15 Smart Tips Americans Should Know Before Their Trip — full of practical advice that applies perfectly to family travel.

 🛶 What to See in Venice with Kids